 If you work in a care home, it’s essential to understand and follow care home LOLER regulations.
-These legal requirements exist to protect both residents and staff by ensuring the safe use of lifting equipment such as hoists, slings, and stand aids.
-In this post, we’ll clearly explain what LOLER is, who it affects, and—most importantly—how your care home can stay fully compliant.
+These legal requirements are designed to protect both residents and staff by ensuring lifting equipment such as hoists, slings, and stand aids are used safely and inspected regularly.
+In this guide, we explain what care home LOLER regulations are, what equipment they cover, how often inspections are required, and how your care home can stay fully compliant.

 What are Care Home LOLER Regulations?